I cannot scan from my computer via network (for Macintosh).

-- Check if the LCD display or LED indication of your Brother machine is not showing some error.
+- Check if the LCD display or LED indication of your Brother machine is showing an error.
 If an error is displayed, go to the Troubleshooting section and find a solution.

 PART 2: VERIFY THE CONNECTION

-Verify the Brother machine connected to your network.
+Verify the Brother machine is connected to your network.

-> Click here to see how to verify the Brother machine connected to your network.
+> Click here to see how to verify the Brother machine is connected to your network.

 PART 3: CONFIGURE SCANNER SETTINGS

-If you do not see your network-connected machine on the Device Selector, enter the IP address of the Brother Machine.
+If you do not see your network-connected machine in Device Selector, enter the IP address of the Brother Machine.

-You can obtain the machine's IP address using the control panel.
+You can obtain the machine's IP address by using the control panel.

 > Click here to see how to check your machine's IP address.

-- If you do not see your network-connected machine on the Device Selector, enter the IP address of the Brother Machine.
+- If you do not see your network-connected machine in Device Selector, enter the IP address of the Brother Machine.